What the experts say

-For those of you seeking the maximal proportion type 2b muscle fibres for your speed and power event it is worth noting the findings of a study that highlighted the specificity differences between proprioceptive neuromuscular facilitation (PNF) training and isokinetic (ISO) training.
+For those of you seeking the maximal proportion type 2b muscle fibres for your speed and power event, it is worth noting the findings of a study that highlighted the specificity differences between proprioceptive neuromuscular facilitation (PNF) training and isokinetic (ISO) training.
 In the study over 8 weeks based on 24 male university students, a three times per week regime based on PNF or ISO training produced a reduction in percentage area of type 2b fibre and an increase in type 2a with PNF whereas with the ISO the opposite effect was observed with a proportionately greater percentage area of type 2b fibres resulting.
 The conclusion here is that we need to be absolutely clear as to what the expected outcome is for a given block of training when aiming to optimise the balance of muscle fibre type.
 Humans can survive endurance!
 One of the concerns coaches and athletes can have with respect to prolonged activity is the potential effect on the immune system.
-A recent paper that looked at a 4-hour cycling bout concluded that such an activity at moderate intensity do not seriously alter the function of cells as the first line of defence.
+A recent paper that looked at a 4-hour cycling bout concluded that such an activity at moderate intensity does not seriously alter the function of cells as the first line of defence.

-This was based on a single exercise bout only and extension of this concept to an ongoing training program would need to be investigated.
-Staying with prolonged cycling activities a three-year study based on elite cyclists in major tours concluded that humans adopt a pacing strategy designed to optimally distribute energy reserves over the duration of a tour irrespective of the specific demands of the course, high power outputs in sprint situations etc. This was based on a novel calculation that normalized a summation of intensity and duration in each race and yielded a remarkably constant overall figure between events for both the group, as a whole, and individual athletes.
+This was based on a single exercise bout only and an extension of this concept to an ongoing training program would need to be investigated.
+Staying with prolonged cycling activities a three-year study based on elite cyclists in major tours concluded that humans adopt a pacing strategy designed to optimally distribute energy reserves over the duration of a tour irrespective of the specific demands of the course, high power outputs in sprint situations etc. This was based on a novel calculation that normalized a summation of intensity and duration in each race and yielded a remarkably constant overall figure between events for both the group, as a whole and individual athletes.